A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Specifications of Two Versions of the Arrival Epochs Simulator

 \section{Specifications of Two Versions of the Arrival Epochs Simulator}

 In this part, we give the specific formulation and simulation algorithm of the two versions of the arrival epochs simulator.
-Specifically the \textit{piecewise constant arrival epochs simulator} and the \textit{continuous piecewise linear arrival epochs simulator}.
+Specifically the \textit{arrival epochs simulator based on piecewise constant rate} and the \textit{continuous piecewise linear arrival epochs simulator}.
 Both these two versions of arrival epochs simulator takes an arrival count vector $\mathbf{x}=(x_1,x_2,\ldots,x_p)$ as input, which records the arrival counts in the consecutive $p$ time intervals in $[0,T]$.
 The total number of arrivals within $[0,T]$ is $\sum_{i=1}^p x_i$.
 The arrival epochs simulator assigns an arrival epoch for each of these $\sum_{i=1}^p x_i$ arrivals.

 Given the arrival count vector $\mathbf{x}$, the realization of the underlying random intensity process can be inferred.
-The main difference between the two versions of arrival epochs simulator is that the piecewise constant arrival epochs simulator approximates the realized intensity process as a piecewise constant intensity function, while the piecewise linear arrival epochs simulator approximates the realized intensity process as a piecewise linear intensity function.
+The main difference between the two versions of arrival epochs simulator is that the arrival epochs simulator based on piecewise constant rate approximates the realized intensity process as a piecewise constant intensity function, while the piecewise linear arrival epochs simulator approximates the realized intensity process as a piecewise linear intensity function.
 Once the intensity process is inferred, within each time interval, the exact arrival epochs are assigned according to the intensity process over that time interval.
 We next discuss the details of the two arrival epochs simulator, respectively in \ref{sec:pc_arriavl_epochs_simulator} and \ref{sec:pc_arrival_epochs_simulator}.